ymuuuu/MainBlog/src/content/posts/8kSec.io iOS Challenges Writeups/Challenge 02 - SwizzleMeTimbers/index.md

 ---

-# CTF Writeup: SwizzleMeTimbers - The Tale of the Magic Space
+# SwizzleMeTimbers - The Tale of the Magic Space

 This writeup details the process of solving the `SwizzleMeTimbers` iOS CTF challenge.
 The goal was to bypass a button check to "Unlock Treasure."
 This challenge was a fantastic lesson in methodology, red herrings, and how a single, easily-missed character in a method name can be the entire puzzle.